realdustsans/realdustsans/README.md

 𓈒 when u first meet me im a REALLY quiet and closed off person, once i warm up to you i become a big talker

+𓈒 not a person who starts convos.. sorrrrrrrrrry i talk with people who are more talkative than me

+𓈒 sometmes i misspell really bad pls tell me if u cant read my messages , i also don't use tonetags so do tell if u need them

 </details>

 <details>
   <summary>⠀DNI　  ₎₎</summary>

 𓈒 basic dni .
 IF YOU ARE UNDER 15 PLEASE DON'T INTERACT WITH ME !!! senstitive people dni alsooo

+𓈒 any endos... or disorder fakers... or anything like that... ok?

 𓈒 roleplayers + WEIRD yumeshippers. i really hate roleplaying or just seeing anything about it.. i don't like yumeshippers in general due to my past experiences with them